 The School District's budget is prepared according to Georgia Law.
 The most significant budgeted fund is the general fund.
-During the course of fiscal year 2020, the School District amended its general fund budget as needed.
+During the course of fiscal year 2021, the School District amended its general fund budget as needed.

 The School District budget is adopted at the aggregate level and maintained at the program, function, object, and site levels to facilitate budgetary control.
-The budgeting systems are designed to control the total budget but provide flexibility to meet the ongoing programmatic needs.
+The budgeting systems are designed to control the total budget, but provide flexibility to meet the ongoing programmatic needs.
 The budgeting systems are also designed to control total site budgets but provide flexibility for site management as well.

-For the general fund, the final actual revenues of about \$20.7 million were more than the final budget amount of about \$20.1 million by approximately \$0.6 million.
-This can be attributed to the increase in miscellaneous revenue exceeding final budget by about \$0.6 million.
+systems are also designed to control total site budgets but provide flexibility for site management as well.
+For the general fund, the final actual revenues of about \$22.0 million were less than the final budget amount of about \$22.2 million by approximately \$191,925.
+This can be attributed in part to not spending all of the Elementary and Secondary School Emergency Relief (ESSER) Fund grant in the fiscal year.

-The general fund's final actual expenditures of over \$22.8 million were less than the final budget amount of over \$23.5 by approximately \$0.7 million.
+The general fund's final actual expenditures of over \$21.5 million were less than the final budget amount of \$22.4 by approximately \$856,827.
 The School District believes it effectively managed its budget during the fiscal year.